-[00:31:35.4] Saikrishna Prakash: So the second book is an originalist book, and the challenge for progressives is you believe in a living Constitution, so tell me why it is that the presidency can't evolve in the way that it has if you believe in a living Constitution.
+[00:31:20.6] Saikrishna Prakash: Well, Jeff, I'm really flattered.
+I think I found my one reader and you're the reader.
+So the second book is an originalist book and the challenge for progressives is you believe in a living Constitution.
+So tell me why it is that the presidency can't evolve in the way that it has, if you believe in a living Constitution.
 And maybe the answer is, well, I just don't like the evolution, but evolution is fine.
 I think the problem with that theory is there's nothing that the president can't acquire over time.
-If you read Woodrow Wilson's book that discusses the presidency, he says we shouldn't have a static presidency, but the one thing the president shouldn't be able to do is ignore statutes.
+If you read Woodrow Wilson's book on... that discusses the presidency, he says we shouldn't have a static presidency.
+But the one thing the president shouldn't be able to do is ignore statutes.
 And that's exactly what's happening today.
-For the past several decades, the presidency is basically rewriting statutes under the guys that have been interpreting them using things like the Sovereign Doctrine using things like delegation and hope for a deference and just hoping to not get caught or at least get credit for trying to skirt the law and it's...
-I mentioned war declarations and another thing but this is far more important.
-Essentially the executive branches rewriting statutes on an ongoing basis.

-[00:32:44.1] Saikrishna Prakash: And as Gillian said, Congress is kind of feckless, and the only check is the courts.
-And so from an originalist perspective, the solution is to go back to the founding and have a fixed presidency, not one that floats over time.
-If you believe in a living Constitution, the institution that you're most empowering is not Congress.
-It is the presidency, because the presidency can act in ways that Congress can never hope to act.
-It can act with so much speed and decision and repetitiveness that in the modern era, Congress will always lose to the presidency.
-And the only thing that's stopping utter domination is our courts.
+[00:32:06.7] Saikrishna Prakash: For the past several decades, the presidency is basically rewriting statutes under the guise of interpreting them, using things like the Chevron Doctrine, using things like delegation and hope for deference, and just hoping to not get caught or at least get credit for trying to skirt the law.
+And I mentioned war declarations and another thing, but this is far more important.
+Essentially, the executive branch is rewriting statutes on an ongoing basis.
+And as Gillian said, Congress is kind of feckless and the only check is the courts.
+And so from an original's perspective, the solution is to go back to the founding and have a fixed presidency, not one that floats over time.
+If you believe in a living Constitution, the institution that you're most empowering is not Congress, it is the presidency.
+Because the presidency can act in ways that Congress can never hope to act.
+It can act with so much speed and decision and repetitiveness that in the modern era, Congress will always lose to the presidency, and the only thing that's stopping utter domination is our courts.

-[00:33:26.7] Jeffrey Rosen: Fascinating.
-Gillian, is it plausible to ask the courts to enforce an original vision of the presidency and saying that the president can't make treaties without two-thirds, that he can't declare war, he can't spend money that's not appropriated by Congress?
-And that doesn't seem to be on the table.
-How is the Roberts Court responding to the fact that the presidency has grown so far beyond its originalist roots?
+[00:33:20.6] Jeffrey Rosen: Fascinating.
+Gillian, is it plausible to ask the courts to enforce an original vision of the presidency and saying that the president can't make treaties without two thirds, that he can't declare war, he can't spend money that's not appropriate by Congress?
+And if that doesn't seem to be on the table, how is the Roberts Court responding to the fact that the presidency has grown so far beyond its originalist roots?